YamanQD/Labeeb/README.md

 Open the workspace using the `labeeb.code-workspace` file from the root of the repository.
 So vs-code can recognize the workspaces configuration properly.

-_Note: If you're on a linux machine, use the `labeeb-unix.code-workspace` file instead._

 ### Focusing on a workspace

 Collapse all the other workspaces you don't care about in the files panel,